How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Getting started with a DEI tech stack

 A strong DEI strategy and tech stack aren’t created overnight, especially as your recruitment needs grow and you scale your talent acquisition pipeline.
 Knowing what those recruitment needs are, and your TA priorities will inform your approach to choosing the right tech to further your DEI efforts.
+To ensure you’re choosing the right tools, and not simply adding more tools, consider evaluating the necessary additions to your DEI tech stack against the following criteria:

 - Fair, equitable, and unbiased